viamrobotics/docs/docs/program/apis/sessions.md

 When controlling a robot or fleet with Viam, you want a way to understand the presence of the clients that are communicating with and authenticated to each robot's `viam-server`.
 The period of time during which these clients are present is called a *session*.
-Imagine a session as analogous to the lifetime of a robot in regards to its network connection.

-A session:
+Session management:

 - allows a client to express that it is actively connected or authenticated to `viam-server` on your robot
 - supports stopping moving components when the connection is no longer active.

-*Session management* is a presence mechanism between a client and `viam-server`, or, a way to manage the lifetime of the robot yourself.
+*Session management* is a presence mechanism between a client and `viam-server`.
 Session management allows for safer operation of robots that physically move.
 For example, imagine a wheeled rover gets a [`SetPower()`](/components/base/#setpower) command as the last input from a client before the connection to the robot is interrupted.
 Without session management, the API request from the client sets the flow of electricity to the motors of the robot and then does not time out, causing the robot to continue driving forever, colliding with objects and people.

-The session management API provides support for robot session management.
-With default recourse configuration, sessions are automatically managed for you with Viam's `SessionsClient`, but if you want to manage sessions yourself, you can with Viam's sessions management API.
+With default configuration, sessions are automatically managed for you with Viam's `SessionsClient`.
+If you want to manage sessions yourself, use Viam's sessions management API.

 ### The `SessionsClient`